bowang-lab/scGPT/README.md

 ## Pretrained scGPT Model Zoo

 Here is the list of pretrained models.
 Please find the links for downloading the checkpoint folders.
 We recommend using the `whole-human` model for most applications by default.
 If your fine-tuning dataset shares similar cell type context with the training data of the organ-specific models, these models can usually demonstrate competitive performance as well.
+A paired vocabulary file mapping gene names to ids is provided in each checkpoint folder.
+If ENSEMBL ids are needed, please find the conversion at [gene_info.csv](https://github.com/bowang-lab/scGPT/files/13243634/gene_info.csv).

 | Model name                | Description                                             | Download                                                                                     |
 | :------------------------ | :------------------------------------------------------ | :------------------------------------------------------------------------------------------- |